Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

 We again first address the problem of varying granularity in the representations of the two networks.
 We compute an aggregated scene-level representation $\overline{h_j}$ based on shots $h_i, \dots, h_{i+k}$ via mean pooling and calculate the noise contrastive estimation (NCE; \cite{gutmann2010noise,wu2018unsupervised}) loss for the $j^\mathit{th}$ scene:

-where $s_j$ is the scene representation calculated by the GCN in the screenplay-based network, $\overline{h_j}$ is scene representation calculated by the GCN in the video-based network, $s(\cdot)$ is a similarity function (we use the scaled dot product between two vectors), and $\tau$~is a temperature hyperparameter.
+where $N$~is the number of scenes, $s_j$~is the scene representation calculated by the GCN in the auxiliary network, $\overline{h_j}$~is the (average) scene representation calculated by the GCN in the main network, $s(\cdot)$ is a similarity function (here the scaled dot product), and $\tau$~is a temperature hyperparameter.

-\paragraph{Joint Training} Our final joint training objective takes into account the individual losses~$\mathcal{S}$ and~$\mathcal{V}$ of the screenplay- and video-based networks (see Appendix for details), and the two consistency losses $\mathcal{P}$ (for prediction) and $\mathcal{R}$ (for representation):
+\paragraph{Joint Training} Our final joint training objective takes into account the individual losses~$\mathcal{S}$ and~$\mathcal{V}$ of the auxiliary and main networks, respectively (see Appendix, Section 1.1 for details), and the two consistency losses $\mathcal{P}$ (for prediction) and $\mathcal{R}$ (for representation):

 where $a,b$ are hyperparameters modulating the importance of prediction vs. representation consistency.
 Figure~\ref{fig:dist_model} provides a high-level illustration of our training regime.